libewa/rpi-best-practices/README.md

 The guide is divided into three sections: [Steps for the desktop version of Raspberry Pi OS](#steps-for-the-desktop-version-of-raspberry-pi-os), [Steps for Raspberry Pi OS Lite](#steps-for-raspberry-pi-os-lite) and [Steps for both versions of Raspberry Pi OS](#steps-for-both-versions-of-raspberry-pi-os).
 All instructions refer to the latest version of Raspberry Pi OS (stable).
 Currently, this version is called Bullseye, while the legacy version (oldstable) is called Buster.

-Some links on this page link to external pages.
-These pages contained useful information at the time of writing, but may or may not have changed drastically since I last checked.
-I can and do not take any responsiblity for the content of those pages.

 ## Steps for the desktop version of Raspberry Pi OS

 ### Software